madelk/EmuVR/Videos.md

 6. Rescan
 7. Start EmuVR
 8. Add a "Video" console and insert one of the "Video" carts.
 Start the console as normal.

+The instructions for setting up a Music folder is identical, except replace "Videos" with "Music"